Eat fresh tasty vegetables every week

 It's Winter!
 How do I know you'll come up with the goods so many months from now?

-2024 will be our thirteenth year of farming, and the tenth for the CSA.
+2025 will be our fourteenth year of farming, and the eleventh for the CSA.
 We’ve reliably sent out the CSA in years of endless drought, endless rain, and even a pandemic — and we can meet whatever unknown challenges next year brings, too.
 We know and like CSA farming, and are familiar with the planning and production required.
 CSA survey responses from past years are overwhelmingly positive, and many people stay with us for many years in a row.
 Similarly, wholesale buyers at other CSAs stick with us because we reliably deliver high-quality, beautiful produce: all of the vegetables we grow end up packed into DC-area CSA bags, whether it's our own CSA or the CSA shares of neighboring vegetable farms.

 In the event that we don't have enough of our own vegetables to give you a good variety in the box, we are happy to buy a vegetable or two from a neighbor who uses growing practices similar to ours.
 We will tell you when a vegetable is not from our farm.
 We pledge to bring you during the season the amount of produce we sold you in the winter.